-COMM321ADVERTISINGCAMPAIGNS

-OVERVIEW

-In this course, we will dig deep to gain practical experience in developing, creating, and producing advertising campaigns.
+COMM321ADVERTISINGCAMPAIGNS Synchronous Online: Tuesday & Thursday 1:15 - 2:30 OVERVIEW In this course, we will dig deep to gain practical experience in developing, creating, and producing advertising campaigns.
 We will study what's been done in the past, what's being done now, and what needs to be done next in order to make advertising campaigns that fit our brave new digital world.
 The roles of advertising and other forms of marketing communication are changing fast.
 Consumer media consumption has evolved and consumer journeys have shifted.
-We'll examine this rapidly changing environment and utilize everything from traditional advertising methods to emerging technologies to reach our target audiences and communicate with them effectively.
+We'll examine this rapidly changing environment and utilize everything from traditional advertising methods to emerging technologies to reach our audiences and communicate with them effectively.
 YOU WILL LEARN:

 - How to examine and evaluate integrated advertising campaigns

 - How to take advantage of emerging technologies and their impact on creativity

 - How to create, present, and execute a strategic advertising campaign

 ABOUT ME

 I'm an advertising agency veteran, most recently an Executive Vice President and Group Creative Director at FCB Chicago.
 Throughout my career, I've been the creative lead on accounts including Coors Light, Miller Lite, KFC, Kraft Foods, Cadbury Beverages, Blue Cross & Blue Shield, and SC Johnson.
 Over the years, my campaigns have been recognized by the One Show, Cannes Lions, Radio Mercury, Clio, Addy Gold, D&AD, Art Directors Club, and International Film & TV Festival.

 INSTRUCTOR: Chuck Rudnick

-PHONE: 312.286.1734 EMAIL: crudnick@luc.edu OFFICE: Lewis Towers 907
+PHONE: 312.286.1734 EMAIL: crudnick@luc.edu

-OFFICE HOURS: Tuesdays & Thursdays, 11:30 - 12:30, or by appointment
+OFFICE HOURS: Please email me to make an appointment.

 COURSE SCHEDULE

-NOTE: This schedule is subject to change to accommodate guest speakers, current events, student needs, etc. Do not do homework assignments from it.
-All lessons, assignments, and homework instructions will be given in class and posted in Sakai.
+NOTE: This schedule is subject to change to accommodate student needs, current events, etc. Do not do homework assignments from it.
+Detailed homework and project instructions will be announced during class and posted on Sakai.

-WEEK #1 August 27 & 29
+WEEK #1 August 25 & 27

 Course overview

-Lesson: Current campaigns
+Lessons: Current campaigns.
+Cannes Lion winners.

+WEEK #2 September 1 & 3

+Lessons: What is a campaign?
+What's working in TV?

-Students choose agency teams and brands for Project #1
+Choose agency teams and brands for Project #1

+Homework assigned reading: Multi-channel marketing

-WEEK #2 September 3 & 5
+WEEK #3 September 8 & 10

+Lessons: Online advertising.
+Insights.

-Lesson: What's working in TV and online Assigned reading: Short-form videos
+Homework assigned reading: Short-form videos

+Homework assigned reading: Powerful insights

-WEEK #3 September 10 & 12
+WEEK #4 September 15 & 17

-Lesson: Insights and strategies

-Assigned reading: Customer experience strategy
+Lessons: Brand positioning.
+Big campaign ideas.
+Homework assigned reading: From marketing to mattering

-WEEK #4 September 17 & 19
+WEEK #5 September 22 & 24

-Competitive pitch presentations - Project #1
+Team campaign presentations - Project #1

-WEEK #5 September 24 & 26
+WEEK #6 September 29 & October 1

-Lesson: Brand positioning Students choose individual assignments
+Lesson: Learning from the best Students choose campaigns for individual presentations

-WEEK #6 October 1 & 3
+WEEK #7 October 6 & 8

-Students present individual assignments
+Individual presentations

-WEEK #7 October 8 & 10
+WEEK #8 October 13 & 15

-Tuesday, October 8, Mid-Semester Break - No class Thursday, October 10, Lesson: What's working in OOH Assigned reading: OOH advertising
+Individual presentations

-WEEK #8 October 15 & 17
+WEEK #9 October 20 & 22

-Lessons: Social media.
-Creative brief.

-Assigned reading: Writing the brief
+Individual presentations

+Lesson: Out of home (OOH) campaigns

 Teams choose brands for Project #2

-WEEK #9 October 22 & 24
+WEEK #10 October 27 & 29

+Lesson: Strategy key message.
+Writing the brief.
+Homework assigned reading: When the brief gives you grief

+WEEK #11 November 3 & 5

+Team campaign presentations - Project #2

+WEEK #12 November 10 & 12

+Team campaign presentations - Project #2

+Lesson: What's working in mobile?

+Homework assigned reading: What we know about mobile marketing

+WEEK #13 November 17 & 19

+Teams choose brands for Project #3

-Lessons: Augmented Reality.
+Lesson: Augmented Reality.
 Virtual Reality.
-Mobile.

-Assigned reading: Mobile, apps, and games

-WEEK #10 October 29 & 31

-Tuesday, October 29, production work day

-Thursday, October 31, competitive pitch presentation - Project #2

-WEEK #11 November 5 & 7

-Tuesday, November 5, competitive pitch presentations - Project #2

-Thursday, November 7, Digital Ethics Symposium

-WEEK #12 November 12 & 14

-Lesson: Cannes winning campaigns

-Assigned reading: Cross-channel and multichannel marketing

-Teams choose brands for Project #3

-WEEK #13 November 19 & 21

-Lesson: Trends for 2019

-Teams work on Project #3
+Final assignment details

-WEEK #14 November 26 & 28
+WEEK #14 November 24 & 26

-Tuesday, November 26, production work day Thursday, November 28, Thanksgiving break - No class
+Thanksgiving Break - No class

-WEEK #15 December 3 & 5
+WEEK #15 December 1 & 3

-Competitive pitch presentations - Project #3
+Team campaign presentations - Project #3

-FINALS WEEK Friday, December 13, 1:00PM - 3:00PM
+WEEK #16 December 11

-Final
+Final assignment due by 3:00 PM

 HOW TO SUCCEED IN THIS CLASS

 This is an advanced advertising class, and you will be expected to be doing professional-quality work.
 Exhibit professionalism.
 Work hard.
 Do your work on time.
 Do work that's original, unexpected, and inspiring.
 Have a positive attitude.
 Attend class and be attentive.
 Be a good team player.

 NO TEXTBOOK, BUT...